alexleboucher/docker-express-postgres-boilerplate/README.md

 > This starts a local server using `nodemon`, which automatically restarts the server when file changes are detected.
 > The server will run on `http://localhost:8000`.
+>
+> **Note**: The `yarn docker:up` command will automatically open a shell inside the backend container where you should run the subsequent commands.

 ### Step 4: Test the server